-The Company's broker and NOMAD, Arden Partners, is briefed regularly and updates the Board during the year on shareholder expectations.
+The Company's broker and nominated advisor, Arden Partners, is briefed regularly and updates the Board during the year on shareholders’ expectations.

-In addition, the Company has recently engaged the services of Hardman & Co to publish research on the Company that can be distributed to both private and institutional existing and potential shareholders.
+In addition, the Company has engaged Hardman & Co to publish research on the Company that can be distributed to both private and institutional existing and potential shareholders.

 3. Take into account wider stakeholder and social responsibilities and their implications for long-term success

 Everyone within the Group is a valued member of the team, and our aim is to help every individual achieve their full potential.
-We offer equal opportunities regardless of race, gender, gender identity or reassignment, age, disability, religion of sexual orientation.
-The Group is in the process of implementing a Company-wide policy to conduct employee engagement surveys, which will seek to understand any issues within the workforce which will be in place within the coming months.
+We offer equal opportunities regardless of race, gender, gender identity or reassignment, age, disability, religion or sexual orientation.
+The Group is in the process of implementing a Company-wide policy to conduct employee engagement surveys, commencing before the end of June 2020, which will seek to understand any issues within the workforce.

 In depth analysis and reviews of each business units budgeted business plans are agreed at the start of each financial year, with contributions from all involved parties which facilitates a two-way communication channel with agreement on goals, targets and aspirations of the Company and its related parties.
 This provides each strategic business unit with the opportunity to raise issues and provide feedback to the Board.
 These feedback processes help to ensure that the Company can respond to new issues and opportunities that arise to further the success of the Group.